terraform-aviatrix-modules/terraform-aviatrix-mc-network-domains/README.md

   ]

   associations = {
-    "spoke1" = { #When using the mc-spoke module, you can also create the association as part of that module by setting `network_domain`. network_domain = "green",
+    "spoke1" = { #When using the mc-spoke module, you can also create the association as part of that module by setting `network_domain` instead. network_domain = "green",
       transit_gw     = "transit1",
     },